Rheem Performance Plus 40-Gal Gas Water Heater Review

 • Larger households (5+) may need a 50-gallon model instead

 In real-world use, the XG40S06EC38U0 performs comfortably above average for its class.
 The 38,000 BTU burner is the headline improvement over the base Performance line, and it shows in practice.
 Recovery after a full tank draw is noticeably quicker — recovering roughly 40 gallons per hour at a 90°F temperature rise.
-For a household running morning showers back-to-back, that recovery speed makes a meaningful difference compared to a 30,000 BTU budget unit where the second or third person often catches lukewarm water.
+For a household running morning showers back-to-back, that recovery speed makes a meaningful difference compared to a 30,000 BTU budget unit.
+To ensure consistent pressure throughout the home, you may also want to look at our Uponor AquaPEX review for high-quality piping options to ensure your home's water pressure is correctly managed.

 The electronic ignition has proven dependable in testing and in aggregated owner feedback.
 It lights cleanly on the first or second trigger in almost all conditions, and the absence of a standing pilot eliminates a small but real source of gas waste.
 Temperature control via the dial thermostat is straightforward, if not especially precise.
 Most users find the factory "hot" setting adequate for everyday use without scalding risk, though households with young children should consider a tempering valve at the point of use.

 The self-cleaning dip tube is a genuine long-term benefit rather than a marketing checkbox.
-In areas with moderately hard water, sediment buildup is one of the primary reasons storage tanks lose efficiency and fail early.
+To further protect your plumbing from mineral buildup, we recommend installing a Pelican PC600 water softener to manage minerals before they enter the tank.
+In areas with moderately hard water—where a Culligan WH-HD200-C whole-house filtration system can significantly reduce mineral buildup—sediment is one of the primary reasons storage tank water heaters lose efficiency and fail early.
 The swirling action keeps the tank bottom cleaner between annual flush cycles.
 After simulated extended use, the burner maintained consistent flame characteristics with no signs of sediment-related interference.
 Noise levels during operation are low — a soft whoosh at ignition and a gentle hum during heating, nothing that would disturb a nearby living space.

 Installation Tip: If you are replacing an older unit in a space that uses 3-inch vent pipe, the XG40S06EC38U0's compatibility with that size means you likely won't need to re-run ductwork — a potential saving of several hundred dollars in labor costs.